 If you do positive reinforcement training with your dog, you know how annoying it is to use store-bought treats that are way too big and leave crumbs EVERYWHERE.
-And have you ever looked at the ingredient list on the back?
-Most of them are full of chemicals I can’t even pronounce!

 So I decided to start making my own treats (btw I don’t even bake for my bf but I will bake for my dog LOL).

 This recipe only requires 3 ingredients and 5 minutes to prep.
 Best of all, I can make tiny, mess-free treats that are perfect for our training sessions.

 Note: I use these silicone baking mats for this recipe, and all I have to do is pop them out at the end - super easy!

 1 can of tuna in water